ikks/libreoffice-stable-diffusion/docs/README.md

 ### If you are on Linux Debian based Distribution

-Please first install libreoffice-script-provider-python and python3-scriptforge with your preferred package manager, alternatively you can issue:
+Please first install `libreoffice-script-provider-python` with your preferred package manager, alternatively you can issue:

 ```
-sudo apt install -y libreoffice-script-provider-python python3-scriptforge
+sudo apt install -y libreoffice-script-provider-python
 ```

 ### Download the extension